Nehal-Khan-29/VoicCam/README.md

 # VoicCam
-VoiceCam is a laptop camera program that can take commands through voice and do functions like "take photo", "flip camera" and "close" program
+VoiceCam is a simple Python program that uses a computer camera to take photos using commands through voice and perform functions like taking photos, flipping the camera, and closing the program.

 # Why use this program?
-People do not need to depend on tripod or a someone else to take a photo of them and their family, PLace your laptop as far as it needs to be , align yourself, and give the command
+People do not need to depend on tripod or a someone else to take a photo of them and their family, PLace your laptop as far as it needs to be, align yourself, and give the command

 # Note
 Change the directory of the icon photo and the ICO file, to run the program.